baiqidi/aflnet/docs/overlay_scheduler_code_overview.md

 if the queue is rewound or the scheduling strategy flips back to state-guided mode.【F:afl-fuzz.c†L9289-L9521】

-Together these pieces implement the requested “cluster by state set → rank by novelty → round-robin across clusters” policy without altering how AFLNet selects candidate batches or distributes energy outside of the candidate window.
+Together these pieces implement the requested novelty-aware scheduling policies while letting users toggle between state-set, flat, and shingle-based clustering without altering how AFLNet selects candidate batches or distributes energy outside of the candidate window.